waasike/waasike/README.md

 ## Hello ! <br>I am Mitchelle Wasike, a Junior Software Developer based in Kenya.
-I am currently enrolled in a Software Development Program at Power Learn Project.
-Learning Python Programming, Dart Programming, Database Programming and Web Technology.
+I am conversant with Web Development | Web Design, Python Programming, Database Development and Dart programming which are the modules I was able to cover at Power Learn Project.
 I am very passionate and enthusiastic about tech hence would love to inspire other young ladies to join the tech field <img src="image/staremoji.png" width="20px">

 ### Skills: